 The problem is, there are those individuals, even churches, who call themselves Baptist, yet who in a true and historical sense, are not.
 Tragically, Baptist churches, like so many others, have been subject to the erosion and dilution of their Biblical convictions.
 The cause of this?
 Compromise: specifically a failure to stand for the faith as once delivered unto the saints (Jude 3).
 Because professing believers have not been faithful to Scripture, (2 Timothy 2:2), churches world-wide struggle against the inflow of ‘culture’ and ‘society’.
 Therefore, the trend today is that people want to redefine the Bible in order to ‘fit in’ with what is currently popular.
 Our responsibility is not to ‘fit in’, but to preach the whole counsel of God!

-In light of history, in light of the Faith, in light of the Bible, we remain today an independent Baptist Church.
+In light of history, in light of the Faith, in light of the Bible, we remain today simply a local Baptist Church.
 Many have begun to look back and in so doing have discovered how far modern ‘evangelical’ and even ‘fundamental’ Christianity has deviated from Biblical Christianity!
 They are saddened by the man-centred worship of the ‘church’ today, and want to return to the kind of teaching and preaching that presents all the counsel of God (Acts 20:27), and not just the kind designed to ‘tickle the ears’ (2 Timothy 4:3).

 So what exactly do you believe?
 We’re glad you asked!
 You’d actually be surprised how many people will join a church without ever wanting to know what that church actually believes!
 We will present here just a couple of important issues that need to be stated, but would ask that you check out our Statement of Faith page for a more detailed answer.
 We believe in the centrality of the local church in the Christian’s life (Matthew 18:15-20; 1 Timothy 3:15; Hebrews 13:17).
 There are too many ‘Lone Ranger’ Christians around today.
 These are people who refrain from involvement in and association with a local church.
 We believe that Christians need each other, and that it was Christ who founded the local Church, and that forsaking Church attendance is disobeying Christ.
 (See Ephesians 4:11-17 and Hebrews 10:24-25).
 Meeting with other believers is a command, not a request.
 In a ‘Lone Ranger’ situation, where is the accountability?
 Where is the encouragement?
 Where is the warning against sin and danger?
 We believe that Christians need a good local Church to instruct, encourage, counsel and, if needed, correct them.